JosteinKringlen/INF219-AmalieSkram/README.md

-# INF219-AmalieSkram
-Gruppeprosjekt i INF219 for Amalie Skram

-## Making data available - Real data for students
+# Making data available - Real data for students
 This project was started by Amalie Skram high school in Bergen, Norge.
 Having the possibility to use "real data" for tasks and problems for the students, they wanted to use the buoy Gabriel in Store Lungaardsvann and